Faro145/bird_spotting/README.md

 The pip3 installations are the next priority.

-pip3 install flask flask_sqlalchemy flask-wtf wtforms
+pip3 install flask flask_sqlalchemy pymysql flask-wtf wtforms

 Finally create the database and run the application.